Why Card Counting Doesn't Work on Most Online Blackjack (And Where It Actually Does)

 "But what about live dealer blackjack?
 That's a real shoe!"

 Penetration limits: Live dealer shoes are typically shuffled after 50% penetration or less.
 In a 8-deck shoe, you might only see 4 decks before a shuffle.
-This dramatically reduces the variance—and the counting opportunity.
+That reduces how often you'll see a strongly favorable count, and how big your edge is when you do.

-Bet limits: Online live dealer tables often have tight bet spreads.
-If the minimum is €10 and maximum is €500, your spread is only 1:50.
-Professional counters in physical casinos might use 1:20 spreads in high-stakes games.
-But more importantly, you can't just "wong in" (joining mid-shoe when the count is high) because online tables typically require you to be seated before the shoe starts.
+Bet limits: Online live dealer tables often have tighter bet spreads than a high-limit pit game.
+If the minimum is €10 and maximum is €500, your spread is 1:50, which is actually generous by physical-casino standards — but you can't "wong in" (join mid-shoe when the count is already high) because most tables seat you before the shoe starts.

-If online blackjack isn't vulnerable to counting, what are online casinos concerned about?
+If RNG blackjack isn't vulnerable to counting, what are online casinos concerned about on those games?

 Bonus abuse: Exploiting sign-up bonuses and promotions with low-variance play.
 This is a mathematical edge, but it's one-time and casinos have gotten sophisticated at detecting it.